Itz-fork/WhatErrorBot/README.md

 # What Error Bot
-Simple telegram bot written is typescript to search for telegram api errors inline
+Simple telegram bot that can help you to search for telegram api errors and get information about them without leaving telegram

 # Config